 Also listed include maltodextrin, citric acid, beet root extract (for color), natural flavor, sucralose and silicon dioxide.

-This is a lot of ingredients; however, I don’t believe that the vitamins and minerals provide any energy, help in focusing, or weight loss, in basically healthy people.
-I believe the AdvoCare company, for the most part, agrees with me because on both the website and the pdf document for the product, they indicate that the “key ingredients” in the Spark Energy Drink are:
+This is a lot of ingredients; however, I don’t believe the vitamins and minerals provide any energy, help in focusing, or weight loss, in healthy people.
+I believe the AdvoCare company, for the most part, agrees with me because both the website and the pdf document for the product, they indicate that the “key ingredients” in the Spark Energy Drink are:

 - B-vitamin complex (thiamine, riboflavin, niacin, vitamin B-6, vitamin B-12 and pantothenic acid),

 In other words, these 11 ingredients put the “spark” in Spark Energy Drink.
 Since they are said to be the most important, I will only look at the relevant research on these ingredients.